Student Advice & Support.

 P: 03 423 0582

-LUSA and Lincoln University provide an emergency Hardship Fund to assist students who are struggling financially due to unforeseen and unexpected circumstances.
+LUSA provides an emergency Financial Assistance Fund to assist students who are struggling financially due to unforeseen and unexpected circumstances.
 The purpose of this fund is to support students whose studies are seriously compromised by financial hardship beyond their control.

 If you have tenancy issues, childcare worries, car troubles, or if your personal life is a mess and you're not coping—come and chat with us, or email students@LUSA.org.nz.
 There is always something that can be done to make things easier and the team at LUSA have the know how to get you back on your feet and performing at the top of your A-Game.